 Embracing travel and photography again felt freeing

-I had been so careful over Covid, doing risk assessments every time I went to the supermarket and spending days at a time without seeing anyone.
+I had been so careful over Covid, doing risk assessments every time I went to the store and spending days at a time without seeing anyone.
 To be able to travel and embrace my hobby again felt freeing.
 It reminded me it’s what I love to do.
 This is what life was like a couple of years ago and I can still achieve those things now.
 Above all, the trip made me feel so grateful.

 Got a story or adventure that could inspire a solo traveller like you?
 Tag @flashpack on social or email [email protected] to be featured.